 - Keep all bills, receipts, and paperwork.
 It’s essential to keep track of all the expenses you incur due to your injury.
 Keep any documents related to medical care, medication, and any services you require during your recovery.
 Also save any communication you receive from the insurance company.

-How much time do I have to file a claim after a motorcycle accident in South Carolina?
+How much time do I have to file a claim after a motorcycle accident in Rock Hill, South Carolina?

 Motorcycle accident claims fall under the area of personal injury law.
 The South Carolina statute of limitations for most personal injury claims is three years.
 That means that if you were injured in a motorcycle accident caused by another motorist, you need to file a claim for compensation within three years from the date of the accident.